 Develop and Implement APC Strategies

 You can use MATLAB controls products to design controls schemes and perform dynamic simulations for better analysis of plant behavior.
-Validate your design with hardware-in-the-loop testing and rapid prototyping.
+Design, simulate, and deploy linear and nonlinear model predictive controllers for your plant using Model Predictive Control Toolbox™.

 Controls engineers can also embed process models from Aspen Plus and gPROMS into Simulink.
 In this way, you can redeploy existing models to design a control strategy in your preferred environment.